Manueldavis1999/manueldavis/README.md

 • Offer control over server hardware: Instead of having to ask a cloud storage company to upgrade their storage plan or add new features , the company can simply do the upgrades themselves.

+## WHY ON-PREMISES STORAGE MAY NOT BE THE BEST OPTION?